sait-wbdv/fall-2022/src/lib/content/assessments/cpnt-262/assignment-2.md

 **Each of the following requirements will be worth 1 point** for a total of 5 points.

 ### 1. Form control(s) with event listener
-- [ ] Create a dropdown menu or radio button list;
+- [ ] Create a dropdown menu, radio button list or other appropriate form control;
-- [ ] Add an event listener that triggers a change in the page;
+- [ ] Add an appropriate event listener that triggers a change in the page;

 ### 2. DOM Manipulation
 - [ ] Change content on the page using on or more of the following methods: